This post may contain affiliate links. Please read our disclosure policy.

 How To Make A Pineapple Upside Down Cake

-1. Melt the butter in a bowl, then stir in the brown sugar until fully combined.
+1. In a small bowl, melt the butter and stir in the brown sugar until combined.

-2. Pour the butter and brown sugar mixture into a buttered 10-ounce oven-safe ramekin.
-Place a pineapple slice on top and add a cherry in the center.
+2. Pour the mixture into a buttered 10-ounce oven-safe ramekin.
+Place the pineapple slice on top and set the cherry in the center.

 3. In a separate bowl, mix the cake batter ingredients until smooth.

-4. Pour the batter over the pineapple and cherry, then bake in the oven for 30 minutes.
+4. Pour the batter over the fruit and bake for 30 minutes.

 four photos showing how to make a pineapple upside down cake.
 Melted butter and sugar in a white bowl, a pineapple and cherry on top of the melted butter, cake batter in a bowl, and the batter being poured over the fruit.